Team health and morale is incredibly important to prospective employees. Find out more on winning the talent war.

 - Snack smart.
 Keep healthy snacks around — nuts, seltzer, veggies, and fruit.
 They’ll keep you energized, and make you happy.

 - Find the right temperature.
 We all know the struggles of the too-hot or too-cold office, so be prepared.
 Make sure you have an extra sweater at the office in case it gets too cold.
 Also consider a small desk fan for those stuffy office days.
-Mine is a lifesaver in the summertime!

 - Take a walk!
 This certainly ties into our tip on taking breaks, but actually getting outside and taking a walk gets the blood flowing and gives your mind a rest.
 Get some fresh air!